 In 2015, the joint itinerary of the Spoleto-Assisi Cycle Lane and of the former Spoleto–Norcia Railroad, won the Italian Green Road Award in the frame of the Cosmo Bike Show.
 The route across the Valle Umbra dotted with charming, little-known villages, was declared Italy’s Best Greenway.

-For further information on the route accessibility in mountain bike, please visit www.laspoletonorciainmtb.it
+For information on the cycling events of “La SpoletoNorcia in MTB”, please visit www.laspoletonorciainmtb.it

 Now the former station in Spoleto in via Fratelli Cervi, has become a Museum